 Erythropoietin stimulates other tissues in the body to produce and protect red blood cells.
 Doctors do not fully understand how the hormone is produced and controlled.
 However, when the body is not circulating enough oxygen in the blood, erythropoietin production increases.
 When oxygen levels are where they should be, it drops.
 This is commonly seen when someone moves to a higher altitude, where air pressure is lower and the blood absorbs less oxygen.
 Increased erythropoietin production helps compensate for this.
 The underlying processes that cause this change are not yet known.

 Individuals can suffer from having too much erythropoietin in the blood or from having an erythropoietin deficiency.
-High levels of the hormone often occur when the body experiences chronic low levels of blood oxygen, or if tumors cause production of the hormone.
+High levels of the hormone often occur when the body experiences chronic low levels of blood oxygen or if tumors produce the hormone.
 When this occurs, the patient will develop a high red blood cell count, which is called polycythaemia.
-This can create few symptoms, but sometimes will produce itching, dizziness, joint pain and fatigue.
+This can produce few symptoms, but sometimes will produce itching, dizziness, joint pain, and fatigue.